jianwei-sun/gtfo/README.md

 ```cmake
 set(GTFO_BUILD_TESTS OFF)
 ```
+Note that in order to build the unit tests, `OSQP` must be configured to use `double` as the floating-point type, which is the default option (`-DFLOAT=OFF`).

 # Usage
 This section describes some common use cases for features of the library.
 More detailed use cases can be found in the unit tests, under `Tests`.